One of the most interesting questions a beginner may have is ‘how to paper tune a bow?’

 The things you need to paper tune your bow are a bow, arrows, a frame that can hold a piece of paper that you can shoot through, and a target place behind it.

-With that out of the way, let’s get started on our 10-Step Guide To Paper Tune A Bow.
+Here’s our 10-Step Guide To Paper Tune A Bow.

 Step 1: Construct Your Frame